o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ~~~~~~~~~~
 {: #tree-im-abstract title="Abstract IM Tree Structure"}

 The discard reporting can be organized into several types: control plane, interface, flow, and device.
-In order to allwo for better mapping to underlying data models, the IM supports a set of "features" to declare the supported type.
+In order to allow for better mapping to underlying data models, the IM supports a set of "features" to declare the supported type.

 A complete classification path follows the pattern: component/direction/type/layer/sub-type/sub-sub-type/.../metric. {{wheredropped}} illustrates where these discards typically occur in a network device.
 The elements of the tree are defined as follows: